Driving Like Yourself: A Benchmark for Closed-Loop Personalized End-to-End Autonomous Driving: Experiment

 \subsection{Personal Driving Style Adaptation Results}

 To verify the performance of the proposed PDSA framework, we first conducted preliminary experiments on the StyleDrive dataset, followed by formal experiments on the Person2Drive dataset.
-Specifically, we adopt each individual's historical driving trajectory to fine-tune the driving model.
+Specifically, for the StyleDrive, we fine-tune the baseline using aggressive driving data, while for the Person2Drive, we adopt each individual's historical driving trajectory to personalize the model.
 Then we compare the MMDSS between the style indicators before and after fine-tuning.
 We also compare different variants of our proposed PDSA as ablation studies, including: \textbf{DFT}, which means directly fine-tuning; \textbf{PDSA-WB}, which means using reward models without BEV features; and \textbf{PDSA}, which means using reward models with BEV features.
-We report the average performance on all subjects under different scenarios in Table~\ref{tab:ftp}.
+Results are shown in Tables~\ref{tab:navsim_ft} and \ref{tab:ftp_sig_merged}.

+Table~\ref{tab:navsim_ft} reports the MMDSS results for the generated trajectories after fine-tuning with the aggressive driving subset.
+All three fine-tuning strategies progressively shift the model toward the aggressive style, with the MMDSS between the aggressive style (A) and the ground truth increasing from 0.8453 to 0.8605.
+Among the methods, PDSA achieves the largest improvement (+0.0152), indicating its superior capability in capturing the desired stylistic characteristics.